(913) 214-8344 [email protected]

 Benefits of ERISA Bonds

 ERISA bonds offer a range of benefits to employers and plan sponsors.
-Here are some of the most important benefits:
+Here are some of the most important ones:

-One of the key benefits of ERISA bonds is that they provide protection against fraud and dishonesty.
-ERISA requires that every fiduciary of an employee benefit plan and every person who handles funds or other property of such a plan be bonded.
-This means that if an employee or other plan participant steals or misuses plan funds, the bond will cover the loss, up to the amount of the bond.
-ERISA bonds help ensure that plan participants are protected against the risk of financial loss due to fraudulent or dishonest behavior.
+A key benefit of ERISA bonds lies in their protection against fraud and dishonesty.
+They ensure that every fiduciary of an employee benefit plan and every person who handles funds or other property of the plan is bonded.
+Consequently, if an employee or other plan participant contravenes the codes and steals or misuses plan funds, the bond will cover the loss, up to the amount of the bond.
+ERISA bonds, therefore, play a significant role in safeguarding plan participants against financial losses arising from fraudulent or dishonest actions.

 Another important benefit of ERISA bonds is that they help employers and plan sponsors comply with federal law.
-ERISA requires that employee benefit plans be bonded in order to protect plan participants from losses due to fraud or dishonesty.
-Failure to comply with this requirement can result in significant penalties and legal liability.
-By obtaining an ERISA bond, employers and plan sponsors can ensure that they are in compliance with federal law and avoid the risk of penalties and legal action.
+ERISA necessitates that employee benefit plans be bonded to shield plan participants from losses due to fraud or dishonesty.
+Failure to adhere to this requirement can invite severe penalties and legal liability.
+Thus, obtaining an ERISA bond enables employers and plan sponsors to comply with federal law and stave off the chance of penalties and legal action.

 Cost of ERISA Bonds

 The premium rates for ERISA bonds are typically 0.1% to 1% of the bond amount.
 For example, if the bond amount is $100,000, the premium rate may range from $100 to $1,000.
-The actual rate depends on the surety company, the bond amount, and the risk involved.
+The actual rate depends on the surety company, the bond amount, and the risk involved, sometimes informed by an audit of the plan's accounts.

 • The type of plan: Some types of plans, such as those that hold employer securities, may require a higher bond amount, resulting in a higher premium rate.